Chart Color Schemes

 Anglesea is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Anglesea's cultural diversity was found to be below average, with 89.4% of its population born in Australia, 92.0% being citizens, and 96.4% speaking English only at home.
-Christianity was the main religion, comprising 40.1% of people in Anglesea.
-However, Judaism was overrepresented, making up 0.0% compared to 0.1% across Rest of Vic..
+Anglesea's cultural diversity was found to be below average.
+As of a specific date, 89.4% of its population were born in Australia, with 92.0% being citizens and 96.4% speaking English only at home.
+Christianity was the dominant religion, comprising 40.1% of Anglesea's people.

 Frequently Asked Questions - Diversity